 Inverted in one "Weird Newscasters" segment where he was playing a matador in a bullfight.
 He gets into a bullfight with the camera, and the camera operator plays along and wins the bullfight.

-Also, Drew also knocked over one of the cameras when he did his usual "throw the Scenes from a Hat" hat near the camera.
+Drew once knocked over one of the cameras when he did his usual "throw the Scenes from a Hat" hat near the camera.
+Also downplayed; a few times when he's thrown the hat, he's hit the camera lens (without knocking it over).

-In the first episode of Season 13 on Top Gear, The Stig ("revealed" to be Michael Schumacher) accidentally drives off-course and smashes into one of the cameras.
+In the first episode of Season 13m, The Stig ("revealed" to be Michael Schumacher) accidentally drives off-course and smashes into one of the cameras.

 In the series 12, episode 5 race, "Ferrari Daytona vs. Powerboat," the camera mounted above James May's head in said powerboat kept jostling about thanks to the choppy waters and the boat's bouncing on the waves.
 It wasn't long before it malfunctioned and kept a green tint through the rest of the race.

-In one episode of Crocodile Hunter, a cobra spits venom at the camera and it visibly splats on the screen.
+In one episode a cobra spits venom at the camera and it visibly splats on the screen.

 In another, a croc destroys the camera, and ruins the jib arm suspending it.